 Featured Destinations

-Goldstar Air is a full service global airline traveling from Kotoka International Airport Accra, Ghana (our hub) to London Airport - United Kingdom, Baltimoare Airport - Washington DC, Guangzhou Airport - China, Dubai Airport - UAE, Providence Airport - Rhode Island, Banjul Airport - Gambia, Dakar Airport - Senegal, Monrovia Airport - Liberia, Lagos Airport - Nigeria, Conakry Airport - Guinea, Abidjan Airport - Côte d'Ivoire and Freetown Airport - Sierra Leone.
+Goldstar Air is a full service global airline traveling from Accra Kotoka International Airport and Kumasi International Airport, Ghana (our hubs) to London Airport - United Kingdom, Baltimore Airport - Washington DC, Guangzhou Airport - China, Toronto Airport – Canada, Dubai Airport - UAE, Providence Airport - Rhode Island, Banjul Airport- Gambia, Dakar Airport - Senegal, Monrovia Airport - Liberia, Lagos Airport - Nigeria, Conakry Airport - Guinea, Abidjan Airport - Côte d’Ivoire, Freetown Airport - Sierra Leone, Milan Airport - Italy, Hamburg Airport - Germany, Madrid Airport - Spain, Rome Airport - Italy, Düsseldorf Airport - Germany.

 Destination Accra - Ghana (Our Hub)